s2aluru/DSProjects/README.md

 <table>
 	<tr><td><a href="https://s2aluru.github.io/DSProjects/Html/Predicting Customer Churn.html">Predicting Customer Churn for a bank</a> <br/>
   <li> This classification analysis involves exploratory data analysis, feature engineering, prediction using ensemble techniques, error analysis and model interpretation.
-It is a Jupyter notebook with packages such as numpy, pandas, seaborn, sklearn, shap, joblib  with sklearn packages.
+It is a Jupyter notebook with packages such as numpy, pandas, seaborn, sklearn, shap, joblib packages.
  </li>
    </td></tr>